 Scholarly Commons Citation

 Regan, Milton C., "Calibrated Commitment: The Legal Treatment of Marriage and Cohabitation" (2001).
 Georgetown Law Faculty Publications and Other Works.
-Paper 565.
+565.